-- Your programme does not have any Designated Essential Units (DEUs). - Your programme is divided into stages and follows the general principle that all stage assessment must be successfully completed before progression to the next stage is permitted.
+- Your programme does not have any Designated Essential Units (DEUs).

+- Your programme is divided into stages and follows the general principle that all stage assessment must be successfully completed before progression to the next stage is permitted.
 This means that, if you are required to undertake supplementary assessment, you will have to do so before you can progress further.
-You must also never break one of the persistent generic rules. - Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table at the end of this section.
-The Programme Progression Requirement to get from the taught phase to the dissertation/project phase is 50%. - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to you having met the requirements for that award).
+You must also never break one of the persistent generic rules. - Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table showing the structure of your programme.
+The Programme Progression Requirement to get from the taught phase to the Dissertation/Project phase is 50%. - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards).